YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 What is a Family Team?

 A Family Team is two people who want to compete as a team together such as sisters, mothers, nieces, aunts, wives and partners.
-Prizes will be given out to the top six family teams.
-Families are racked together in transition but will not start the swim together.
-All participants will do the full distance they registered for.
+Prizes will be given out to the top three family teams.

 What is a Relay?